OpenVidu/openvidu.io-docs/docs/deployment/enterprise/on-premises.md

 - **(Optional) Port 22 TCP (Open to 0.0.0.0,::/0)**: Used to access the machine via SSH for administration purposes.
 - **Port 443 TCP/UDP (Open to 0.0.0.0,::/0)**: This port in OpenVidu Enterprise HA is used for TURN/STUN instead of 3478.
-- **Port 3000: (Open to 10.5.0.0/24)**: Used by a service called **Media Node Controller** which provision the Media Servers and recording containers.
+- **Port 3000 TCP: (Open to 10.5.0.0/24)**: Used by a service called **Media Node Controller** which provision the Media Servers and recording containers.
 This port should be open only to the OpenVidu Enterprise Nodes.
-- **Port 4000: (Open to 10.5.0.0/24)**: Used by the **[Speech To Text](advanced-features/speech-to-text/){:target="_blank"}** service.
+- **Port 4000 TCP: (Open to 10.5.0.0/24)**: Used by the **[Speech To Text](advanced-features/speech-to-text/){:target="_blank"}** service.
 This port should be open only to the OpenVidu Enterprise Nodes.
-- **Port 4443: (Open to 10.5.0.0/24)**: Used by the **Replication Manager** service to replicate the sessions and recordings and proxy accordingly all the requests to the OpenVidu Server.
+- **Port 4443 TCP: (Open to 10.5.0.0/24)**: Used by the **Replication Manager** service to replicate the sessions and recordings and proxy accordingly all the requests to the OpenVidu Server.
 This port should be open only to the OpenVidu Enterprise Nodes and the Load Balancer.
-- **Port 5443: (Open to 10.5.0.0/24)**: Used by **OpenVidu Server**.
+- **Port 5443 TCP: (Open to 10.5.0.0/24)**: Used by **OpenVidu Server**.
 This port is consumed by the **Replication Manager** service, and it should be open only to the OpenVidu Enterprise Nodes.
 - **Port 40000-65535 TCP/UDP (Open to 0.0.0.0,::/0)**: Used by Media Server to send and receive media streams.

 <br>